B. B. Lal: Ayodhya dispute

+Hole concludes that "the structural elements he had previously thought insignificant suddenly became temple foundations only in order to manufacture support for the nationalists' cause."
+This accusation has been countered by KK Mohammed, who was a student archaeologist accompanying BB Lal.
+KK Mohammed claims that BB Lal didn't highlight his findings related to the issue because temple was not a big issue back then and he didn't want to provoke people.
+He claims, that after a decade, leftist historians, suo moto gave a statement that BB Lal hadn't found any evidence of temple.
+This, as per KK Mohammed, forced BB Lal to highlight his earlier findings from excavations.
+KK Mohammed claims that the criticism of Lal's work in Ayodhya was an attempt by leftist historians in connivance with extremist Muslim groups with a view to mislead Muslims.

 Indigenous Aryanism

 In his 2002 book, The Saraswati Flows On, Lal rejected the widely accepted Indo-Aryan migration theory, arguing that the Rig Vedic description of the Sarasvati River as "overflowing" contradicts the mainstream view that the Indo-Aryan migration started at ca. 1500 BCE, after the Sarasvati River had dried up.
 In his book ‘The Rigvedic People: ‘Invaders’?
 ‘Immigrants’? or Indigenous?’, Lal argues that the Rigvedic People and the authors of the Harappan civilisation were the same, a view outside mainstream scholarship.